Kong/terraform-provider-konnect/docs/resources/gateway_partial.md

 - `database` (Number) Database to use for the Redis connection when using the `redis` strategy.
 Default: 0
 - `host` (String) A string representing a host name, such as example.com.
 - `password` (String) Password to use for Redis connections.
 If undefined, no AUTH commands are sent to Redis.
-- `port` (Number) An integer representing a port number between 0 and 65535, inclusive.
-Default: 6379
+- `port` (String) An integer representing a port number between 0 and 65535, inclusive.
 - `server_name` (String) A string representing an SNI (server name indication) value for TLS.
 - `ssl` (Boolean) If set to true, uses SSL to connect to Redis.
 Default: false
 - `ssl_verify` (Boolean) If set to true, verifies the validity of the server SSL certificate.
 If setting this parameter, also configure `lua_ssl_trusted_certificate` in `kong.conf` to specify the CA (or server) certificate used by your Redis server.
 You may also need to configure `lua_ssl_verify_depth` accordingly.
 Default: false